Danack/Bristolian/docs/complaints/bristol_rovers.md

 I'm not sure that hoping that submitting an incomplete planning application, and not having done all the consultation required is actually outside of Bristol Rovers' control.

+## Was there a change in plans that caused a delay?

+Not that I can see.
+The original 'DESIGN AND ACCESS STATEMENT' submitted is still there, and there haven't been any updates.

+However the original 'hoped for' timeline is in that document:

+> The works are scheduled to commence in May 2023 (initial ground preparation / site clearance), with a target handover for the new grandstand in time for the start of the 2023/24 EFL season (beginning of August 2023).

+It looks very much like planning permission was just not thought about.

 ## What rule change does Councillor Eddy want to see?